-We are proud to state that the market is 100% locally grown food.
+We are proud to state that the market is 100% locally grown food and handmade artisans.

 Hespeler is a historic town located on the Speed River in southwestern Ontario.
 Its history dates back to 1784 when land was acquired from the Six Nations.